PUT-PTM/STMFlightX/README.md

 #HOW TO RUN?

-All you have to do is run FlightX.exe file and click START button.
-It's important to plug-in STM32F4 device by an USB wire as a standard keyboard.
+All you have to do is run FlightX_v1.0.exe file and click START button.
+It's important to plug-in STM32F4 device by an USB wire as a HID gamepad.
+If your computer doesn't see STM as a gamepad you could install a stm32f429_project.elf file on it.

 #GAMEPLAY

-Welcome in a world of FlightX 3D!
+Welcome in FlightX 3D!
 This project is a combination of flight simulator and preety simple arcade game.
 You need to flight a plane and collect special bonuses hovering in the air.
 This requires a great skills of flying and manipulating.
 Are you ready?
 ENJOY THE GAME!

 #STEERING GUIDE